Merrimack Valley: Massachusetts

 The Merrimack Valley in Massachusetts is divided into three New England city and town areas (NECTAs) by the U.S. Office of Management and Budget: Lowell–Billerica–Chelmsford, MA–NH; Lawrence–Methuen Town–North Andover, MA–NH; and Haverhill–Newburyport–Amesbury Town, MA–NH.
 The M3 Coalition serves several towns that expand the definition.
 Most large employers are in the sectors of health care and higher education.
 Institutes of higher learning include Hockey East rivals UMass Lowell and Merrimack College.
 The region was once a technology hub, reaching its peak during the 1970s and 1980s with corporations such as Wang Laboratories in Lowell among the largest technology employers, though it has since gone defunct.
-Software company Kronos Incorporated is one of the largest private employers in the region, as is Philips, whose medical division is based in Andover.
+Software company UKG is one of the largest private employers in the region, as is Philips, whose medical division is based in Andover.
 The defense industry also has had a major presence in the Merrimack Valley, Massachusetts-based Raytheon has several large plants and offices in the Merrimack Valley, and BAE Systems Inc. also employs many people.
 Due to its proximity to Boston, the region also serves as a bedroom community for employers in Boston.
 Many major highways (including I-93, I-95, and US 3) and several heavily used lines of the MBTA Commuter Rail system provide easy access to the city from the Merrimack Valley.